 Our economies are designed to deliver productivity and efficiency above all else.
 In the past, this has generated huge wealth and lifted millions out of poverty.
 But this prosperity has come at a price - one that now threatens to undo decades of progress.

 One million species are facing extinction.
 The globe is warming faster than expected.
-Environmental breakdown is driving a widening gap between rich and poor.
+Environmental breakdown is destabilising societies and giving rise to dangerous new diseases, like COVID-19.
 And rising inequality stokes fear, division, and political turmoil.

 Scientists agree we have just one decade to prevent irreversible damage to our natural world – on which we all depend.